How to Use the Databricks Writer

 • Enter the name of the Azure Data Lake Container you want to use as a staging location.

-Using the example values in the screenshot above, the Databricks web connection would look like the following:
+Using a Unity Catalog Volume as our Staging Location in this example, the Databricks web connection would look something like the following:

 Below is a visual representation of where the corresponding parameters are located in Databricks.